mkomer/Tableau/README.md

 I created a custom site via Github codespace and embedded a Tableau Dashboard.

 Created custom HTML and JS files to run in github codespace to connect to tableau public dash and embedd in site.
+JS To Fetch and HTML to generate sample site for Demo purposes.

 Custom Site with embedded Tableau Dashboard: https://mkomer.github.io/Tableau/